dewiniaid/BlueprintExtensions/README.md

 ## Changelog

+### 0.4.1 (2019-04-01)
+* Fix a crash when loading a save that had an old version of Blueprint Extensions installed.

 ### 0.4.0 (2019-04-01)
 * New feature: Add landfill to every tile of a blueprint that needs it.
 * Removed code that disabled blueprint flipping and mirroring when a competing mod was installed.